VladYashin/RAG/README.md

 ### 2. [RAG for Structured Data](rag-structured-data.ipynb)

-This notebook explores the use of a RAG system for structured data with SQL databases, particularly focusing on Azure SQL and OpenAI integration.
-Highlights include:
+This notebook explores the use of a RAG system for structured data with SQL databases.

 📑 **Dataset**: [Medical Equipment Spare Parts Inventories](https://www.kaggle.com/datasets/mohdkhidir/medical-equipment-spare-parts-inventories-datasets)